TritonDataCenter/manatee/docs/user-guide.md

 ![Manatee Node](http://us-east.manta.joyent.com/poseidon/public/manatee/docs/Manatee-Node.jpg "Manatee Node")

 #### Manatee Sitter
-The sitter is the main process in within Manatee.
+The sitter is the main process within Manatee.
 The PG process runs as the child of the sitter.
 PG never runs unless the sitter is running.
 The sitter is responsible for: